mattix7771/Group_8_SEM_CW/use-cases/use-case-4.md

 ### Primary Actor

-An organisation.
+An analyst.

 ### Trigger

-A user inputs a number then request is sent to database.
+A request for population information is sent to world database.

 ## MAIN SUCCESS SCENARIO

-1. User input a number.
-2. Request for countries information is sent.
+1. Request for population information is sent.
-3. Extracting code, name, continent, region, population, capital from database.
+2. Extracting name, total population from database.
-4. Producing a report.
+3. Extracting total population(%) of people living in cities.
+4. Extracting total population(%) of people NOT living in cities.
+5. Producing reports.

 ## EXTENSIONS

-User inputs invalid character/number: Error message produced
+None.

 ## SUB-VARIATIONS